 It's just not what I need.

 My husband used to take this incredibly personally.
 He needs 2 less hours of sleep per night than I do and is the kind of person who can speak ENTIRE sentences the moment he wakes up.
-I do not understand this.
+It takes me a good hour to not sound like a cavewoman.

 Upon waking I would shuffle, hunch-backed in my furry robe and fluffy slippers through the kitchen and he would stand in my path to the coffee pot, moving towards me for my forced morning hug.